ImBearChild/tarpitd.py/docs/tarpitd.py.1.md

 ## NAME

-tarpitd.py - a daemon making a port into tarpit
+tarpitd.py - making a port into tarpit

 ## SYNOPSIS